telerik/ajax-docs/controls/imageeditor/functionality/saving-large-images.md

 # Saving Large Images

 By default **RadImageEditor** can save images with size up to ~2MB.
-This article explains how to configure the control (and the its parent application) in order to enable saving for large images.
+This article explains how to configure the control (and its parent application) in order to enable saving for large images.

 ## Configure the Maximum Allowed JSON Length in RadImageEditor